yogesh-dhande/curdoc/README.md

 ---

-## Develop locally using kubernates on minikube
+## Develop locally using kubernetes on minikube

 - `cd client && npm run emulators`
 - `minikube start`
-- From the command palette, select `Run on Kubernates` and select minikube as the context.
+- From the command palette, select `Run on kubernetes` and select minikube as the context.

 ---